wplf/my-CS-road/README.md

 - [x] The object kinetic Monte Carlo simulation
 - [x] The program of canonical Huffman compression
 - [ ] Tinyflow, which is to implement the deep learning framework, written by tianqi.
+      [UPDATE], this class is covered in CMU 10-714.
+I will put tinyflow aside.

 ## Other millstones about CS